arXiv/arxiv-docs/new/index.md

 (Announcements since Summer 1996.
 See also more haphazard collections of messages from [1994-1996](/new/94-96) and [1991-1994](/new/91-94).)

+#### January 2019

+<span id="jan14_2019" name="jan14_2019"></span>
+14 January 2019

+**arXiv Update:** A project update, including a brief summary of activities in 2018, has been <a href="https://confluence.cornell.edu/x/rIzLFQ">posted</a>.

+<span id="jan03_2019" name="jan03_2019"></span>
+3 January 2019

+**21 January - Martin Luther King, Jr. Holiday Schedule:** The mailings and the public availability of new submissions will be deferred for 21 January 2019.
+The arXiv servers will otherwise remain in operation.
+In addition, arXiv staff will provide limited service in response to queries during the holiday.

+- Articles received at or after 14:00 ET Friday, 18 January 2019 and before 14:00 ET Tuesday, 22 January 2019 will be announced at 20:00 ET Tuesday, 22 January 2019.

+#### Dec 2018

+<span id="dec03_2018"></span>
+3 Dec 2018</a></dt>

+December 2018 Holiday Schedule:</b> The mailings and the public availability of new submissions will be deferred for 24 December, 25 December, and 27 December 2018, as well as 1 January 2019.
+The arXiv servers will otherwise remain in operation.
+In addition, arXiv staff will provide limited service in response to queries during these periods.

+- Articles received at or after 14:00 ET Thursday, 20 December 2018 and before 14:00 ET Friday, 21 December 2018 will be announced at 20:00 ET Sunday, 23 December 2018.
+- Articles received at or after 14:00 ET Friday, 21 December 2018 and before 14:00 ET Wednesday, 26 December 2018 will be announced at 20:00 ET Wednesday, 26 December 2018.
+- Articles received at or after 14:00 ET Wednesday, 26 December 2018 and before 14:00 ET Friday, 28 December 2018 will be announced at 20:00 ET Sunday, 30 December 2018.
+- Articles received at or after 14:00 ET Friday, 28 December 2018 and before 14:00 ET Monday, 31 December 2018 will be announced at 20:00 ET Monday, 31 December 2018.
+- Articles received at or after 14:00 ET Monday, 31 December 2018 and before 14:00 ET  Wednesday, 2 January 2019 will be announced at 20:00 ET Wednesday, 2 January 2019.
+...*Note:* articles submitted at or after 14:00 ET Monday, 31 December 2018 will receive arXiv:1901.nnnnn identifiers.

+#### Nov 2018

+<span id="nov06_2018"></span>
+6 Nov 2018

+**Thanksgiving Holiday Schedule:** The mailings and the public availability of new submissions will be deferred for 22 November 2018.
+The arXiv servers will otherwise remain in operation.
+In addition, arXiv staff will provide limited service in response to queries during this periods.

+- Articles received at or after 14:00 ET Wednesday, 21 November 2018 and before 14:00 ET Friday, 23 November 2018 will be announced at 20:00 ET Sunday, 25 November 2018.

 #### Sept 2018

 5 Sept 2018